Animated, waving, US Flag

 (Click pic for large, labeled version.)

 THIS THING is an AM TRANSMITTER!
-Believe it or not... as God is my witness, this thing is a WORKING, x-tal stable, flea-power, AM Transmitter!
+Believe it or not... as God is my witness, this thing was a WORKING, x-tal stable, flea-power, AM Transmitter!
 (This has gotta be THE most UNORTHODOX AM transmitter ever!)

 Don't believe me?
 Well, there are some actual O'scope images, below!
 What is it???
 It is the x-tal transducer "beeper" from a digital wristwatch!
 Yes, indeed, it DOES oscillate, as long as you can isolate a portion of the x-tal to give you feedback to the base.
 A dremel tool with an engraving tip will work, as will very careful use of a soldering iron.
 You simply need to etch a straight line across about 1/4'th of the circular area of metal plating, so you end up with two electrically isolated sections.
 The 25% section feeds the base, the 75% section feeds the collector.
 The watch back, itself, is gnd.